vedderb/bldc/lispBM/README.md

 (cmds-start-stop optStart)
 ```

 Start or stop commands interface.
 The commands interface needs to be started for the extensions and related events to work.
-This will allocate around 1k of memory for the packet interface.
+This will allocate around 4k (Express) or 3k (ESC) of memory for the packet interface and for the commands processing thread stack.
 When stopping the allocated memory will be freed.
 The optional argument optStart can be set to true for start or to false for stop.
 If it is left out the commands interface will be started.

 ---